PhotoPaul/TopIt/README.md

 ## Privacy Policy

+**TopIt for Gmail** is built with a "Privacy First" approach.

-This extension does not collect, store, or transmit any user data.
-All operations are performed locally on the active Gmail tab to automate user UI interactions.
+- **No Data Collection:** The extension does not collect, store, or transmit any user data, personal information, or email content.
+- **100% Local:** All operations are performed locally in your browser.
+No data ever leaves your device.
+- **No Tracking:** There are no analytics, cookies, or third-party trackers.
+- **Host Permission:** The `https://mail.google.com/*` permission is strictly used to inject the "Send to Top" button and automate the native snooze dialog.

+For the full legal text, please see our [Privacy Policy](PRIVACY.md).

 ## Contributing